AztecProtocol/aztec-packages/docs/docs/developers/contracts/references/storage/private_state.md

 Functionally similar to `get_note`, but executed unconstrained and can be used by the wallet to fetch notes for use by front-ends etc.

-## `Set<NoteType>`
+## `PrivateSet<NoteType>`

-Set is used for managing a collection of notes.
-All notes in a Set are of the same `NoteType`.
+`PrivateSet` is used for managing a collection of notes.
+All notes in a `PrivateSet` are of the same `NoteType`.
 But whether these notes all belong to one entity, or are accessible and editable by different entities, is up to the developer.
 The set is a collection of notes inserted into the data-tree, but notes are never removed from the tree itself, they are only nullified.

 You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/set.nr).